 This member of the

 family was described by Johannes Müller Argoviensis in 1865.

 in the rainy season.
-Doesn't need much sun.
+It does not need much sun.

 The stem can grow up to 30 centimetres in diameter, and reach a high

 of eight meters.
 The small flowers occurs on the leaves, and are

 'leaf-flower', for some species which seem to bear flowers on